 Industrial Culture

-The landscape park Duisburg-Nord occupies a prominent position.
-Industrial culture, nature and leisure sports facilities are combined on a 180-hectare site around a disused smelting works.
-Trade fairs, music festivals and open-air cinema screenings take place here; alpine climbing garden, Diving pools and viewing platforms attract visitors from all over the world, as does the fascinating light installation by British artist Jonathan Park.
+The Duisburg-Nord Landscape Park, also known as LaPaNo, occupies a prominent position.
+On a 180-hectare site surrounding a disused steelworks, industrial heritage, nature, and recreational sports facilities are combined.
+Trade fairs, music festivals, and open-air cinema screenings take place here; an alpine climbing park, diving pools, and viewing platforms attract visitors from all over the world, as does the fascinating light installation by British artist Jonathan Park.

-You can reach the Duisburg-Nord Landscape Park from our hotel in just 10 minutes by car.
-Getting there by public transport takes around 60 minutes – but has an added appeal as your journey takes you through a number of interesting old parts of the city.
+You can reach the Duisburg-Nord Landscape Park from our hotel by car in just 10 minutes.
+The journey takes approximately 60 minutes by public transport – but has an added charm as it takes you through a number of interesting old parts of the city.